ClaytonTreder/cjtdevs-com/src/content/blogs/late-bloomer.md

 ---
 As a child I always wanted to be an architect.
 My mother is an artist and my father works in construction.
 I wanted to blend the two together, I thought it would be fun, and I liked to draw.
 My skills in drawing faded as quick as my interest when my dad brought home our first computer.
 It ran Windows 95 and I thought it was *the*  coolest thing ever.
 I was fascinated and since I loved video games my parents bought some for me play on the PC.
 As the years went by my love for games grew.
 I remember coming home to play World of Warcraft after school and playing until my home work was due the next day.
 I loved it.

 My first love was video games but, I quickly found another with music.
-I never played an instrument but, it mostly listening and dissecting lyrics.
+I never played an instrument but, I mostly enjoyed listening and dissecting lyrics.
 Feeling the emotion of some through music really meant a lot to me.

 High school came and went with plenty of woes, highs and all the in between and I had to figure out what I wanted to do for the rest of my life.
 A big burden to put on the shoulders of a seventeen year old, or anyone for that matter.
 I had no idea.
 I thought some with electronic hardware would be cool.